nphorsley59/survival-model/README.md

 ### 3. Strategize for Modeling

 I conclude Exploratory Data Analysis by bringing everything I've learned about the dataset together to prepare for modeling.
 I like to identify important features in the dataset, drop any data that won't benefit the model, and brainstorm a few promising modeling approaches.

-Sometimes, I find it helpful to bin features (pd.cut() that have too many values to visualize neatly.
-With text analysis tools like regrex, this can be really useful for grouping and ordering unordered, non-numerical values.<br>

 ## <div align="center">Modeling</div>